-Nature for Health will support improved mental health through nature.
+Nature for Health supports improved mental health through nature.

 We know that there is a mental health crisis in Great Britain, made worse by the rising costs of living, poor housing conditions, low income, lack of access to natural spaces, and discrimination.